jtha/job-search/docs/01_lead_generation_system.md

 ## Conclusion

-The Lead Generation System provides a robust, scalable solution for automated job discovery.
-Its combination of intelligent scraping, comprehensive data extraction, and reliable error handling makes it an essential component of the job search automation pipeline.
-The system's modular design allows for easy extension to additional job boards and enhanced functionality as requirements evolve.
+The Lead Generation System provides a scalable solution for automated job discovery.
+Its combination of intelligent scraping, data extraction, and error handling makes it a component of the job search automation pipeline.
+The system's modular design allows for extension to additional job boards and functionality as requirements evolve.